-The Administration has determined that the conservation work proposed is eligible for assistance under the Heritage Building Rehabilitation Program.
-A property tax agreement between the property owners and the City will be prepared to secure the City's interests in ensuring the building is properly conserved and maintained.
+Administration has determined that the conservation work proposed is eligible for assistance under the Heritage Building Rehabilitation Program.
+A property tax agreement between the property owners and the City of Regina (City) will be prepared to secure the City's interests in ensuring the building is properly conserved and maintained.